-- 1. Define a causal estimand in terms of counterfactuals. - Define a causal model that links counterfactuals to factual variables. - Impose assumptions on the distribution defined over counterfactual and factual variables. - Identify the causal estimand as a function of observed data in the assumed causal model. - 4.
+- 1. Define a causal estimand in terms of counterfactuals. - 2.
+Define a causal model that links counterfactuals to factual variables. - Impose assumptions about the distribution over counterfactual and factual variables. - Identify the causal estimand as a function of observed data in the assumed causal model. - 4.
 Define a statistical model to estimate the identified causal estimand. - Perform statistical inference which includes testing and estimating the magnitude of a causal estimand given the observed data. - 5.
 Assess assumptions with sensitivity analysis.